In Dubai property, UAE Nationals to get 10-15% quota in project launches by leading developers

 The initiative has been taken up by Dubai Land Department, who in the first phase has brought on board nine major developers - Emaar, Expo Dubai, Deyaar, Damac, Azizi, MAG, Sobha Realty, Ellington Properties and Al Bait Al Duwaily Real Estate Development.

-This comes under the ‘Dubai Real Estate Program’ overseen by the Land Department.
+This comes under the ‘'Dubai Real Estate Broker Programme’ overseen by the Land Department.
 The alliance with the nine developers forms the first phase of the program.

 The aim is to secure more Emirati participation in the the various job roles associated with the local property market.
 It will also lead to more UAE Nationals taking on employment with developers under the second phase.